PANDAExpress: a Simpler and Faster PANDA Algorithm: Abstract

 \section{Abstract}

 $\panda$ is a powerful generic algorithm for answering conjunctive queries and disjunctive datalog rules given input degree constraints.
-In the special case where degree constraints are cardinality constraints and the query is Boolean, $\panda$ runs in $\tilde O (N^{\subw})$-time, where $N$ is the input size, and $\subw$ is the submodular width of the query, a notion introduced by Daniel Marx (JACM 2013) in the context of constraint satisfaction problems.
+In the special case of Boolean queries with only cardinality constraints, $\panda$ runs in $\tilde O (N^{\subw})$-time, where $N$ is the input size, and $\subw$ is the submodular width of the query, a notion introduced by Daniel Marx (JACM 2013) in the context of constraint satisfaction problems.
 When specialized to certain classes of sub-graph pattern finding problems, the $\tilde O(N^{\subw})$ runtime matches the optimal runtime possible, modulo some conjectures in fine-grained complexity (Bringmann and Gorbachev (STOC 25)).
 The $\panda$ framework is much more general, as it handles arbitrary input degree constraints, which capture common statistics and integrity constraints used in relational database management systems, it works for queries with free variables, and for both conjunctive queries and disjunctive datalog rules.

-The key weakness of $\panda$ is the large $\polylog(N)$-factor hidden in the $\tilde O(\cdot)$ notation.
-This makes $\panda$ completely impractical, and fall short of what is achievable with specialized algorithms.
+The key weakness of $\panda$ is the large $\polylog(N)$-factor hidden in the $\tilde O(\cdot)$ notation, making it completely impractical, and falling short of what is achievable with specialized algorithms.
 This paper resolves this weakness with two novel ideas.
 First, we prove a new probabilistic inequality that upper-bounds the output size of disjunctive datalog rules under arbitrary degree constraints.
 Second, the proof of this inequality directly leads to a new algorithm named $\newalgorithm$ that is both {\em simpler} and {\em faster} than $\panda$.
-The novel feature of $\newalgorithm$ is a new partitioning scheme that uses arbitrary hyperplane cuts instead of axis-parallel hyperplanes used in $\panda$.
+A novel feature of $\newalgorithm$ is a new partitioning scheme that uses arbitrary hyperplane cuts instead of axis-parallel hyperplanes used in $\panda$.
 These hyperplanes are dynamically constructed based on data-skewness statistics carefully tracked throughout the algorithm's execution.
 As a result, $\newalgorithm$ removes the $\polylog(N)$-factor from the runtime of $\panda$, matching the runtimes of intricate specialized algorithms, while retaining all its generality and power.
+As a bonus, we also show how $\newalgorithm$ can handle $\ell_p$-norm constraints, which generalize degree constraints.

 \keywords{PANDA; conjunctive queries; disjunctive datalog rules; submodular width; proof sequences; Shannon inequalities}